Introduction to HTQs

 Subjects you can take

-You can take a HTQ in a variety of different subjects across a wide range of sectors.
-You'll have even more subjects to choose from in 2024.
+For September 2025, you can apply for an HTQ in a variety of different subjects across a wide range of sectors, including:

 You can view the HTQ subjects available now and in the future.